 The Group takes on exposure due to the effects of fluctuations in the prevailing foreign exchange rates on its financial positions, financial performance and cash flows.
 The strategy for dealing with currency risks is to match foreign currency liabilities with assets denominated in the same currency.

-- Management of insurance and financial risk (continued)

 - 4.2 Financial risk (continued)

 - 4.2.3 Market risk (continued)

 - b) Currency risk (continued)

 The table below summarises the Group's significant currency positions for currency other than Trinidad and Tobago dollars (expressed in Trinidad and Tobago dollars):